Meet Our Team

 Meet Adom Agyakwa, our Partnerships and Fundraising Officer.

-Adom is a Law student at Brunel University London with a keen interest in Commercial Law and International Arbitration.
-Alongside her academic pursuits, she is deeply committed to promoting equality, representation, and inclusion within the legal profession.
+Adom is a Law student at Brunel University London with a strong interest in Commercial Law and International Arbitration.
+Adom is passionate about promoting equality, representation, and inclusion within the legal profession.

-As an aspiring solicitor, Adom is passionate about using the law as a tool to empower underrepresented communities and advocate for fairness and accessibility within the justice system.
-Her drive to make a lasting impact extends beyond her studies; she is dedicated to building meaningful partnerships that create opportunities for women of diverse backgrounds to thrive in law.
+As an aspiring Solicitor, Adom is committed to using the law to empower underrepresented communities and advocate for fairness and accessibility within the justice system.

-Through her role at The BAME Woman in Law, Adom Agyakwa hopes to contribute to a supportive and inspiring network while gaining valuable insight into the evolving legal landscape.
+Through her role at The BAME Woman in Law, Adom hopes to build meaningful partnerships, create opportunities for diverse women in law, and contribute to a supportive network that inspires growth, ambition, and success.

 -